tibor-reiss/avagps/README.md

   * after more than 5 sec: TIMEOUT
   * if there is a db error: ERROR
   * in normal operation a json, e.g. {"gpsCoords":{"lat":77.77449,"long":106.75767},"source":"vip-db"}
+A log file is generated in the current directory.
+The log will contain a periodic heartbeat for each worker and timeout/error messages.

 ## Installation
 ```bash